Your acceptance of the Housing Application and Agreement means that you agree to and accept the following Terms and Conditions:

 - Room Rent: Housing rent charges are paid by the semester.
 They are billed to your student account each semester along with tuition and fees.

-- Refunds: Housing rent charges are not refundable unless you terminate enrollment at the University.
+- Refunds: Housing rent charges are not refundable unless you terminate enrollment at the University or the University terminates your housing agreement.
 If you terminate enrollment within the first five (5) days of the semester, a full refund will be issued.
-After that date, any approved refund will be pro-rated beginning with the date that your room is verified to be vacant and keys (if applicable) are received by Housing & Residence Life.
+If you terminate enrollment after that date, any approved refund will be pro-rated and adjusted for fixed operating costs beginning with the date that your room is verified to be vacant and keys (if applicable) are received by Housing & Residence Life.
 No refunds will be issued after the beginning of the seventh week of the semester.

 - Room Changes: Requests for room changes will be considered on an individual basis and may be granted in the sole discretion of the University.
 For first-year students, the Assistant Dean of Residence Life for your residence area approves and facilitates room changes.
 Upperclass residents may complete room assignment changes online, during the timeframes listed in the Room Changes Policy.